The Problem

 The image of failure makes me afraid.

-I try to solve the fear by first making muscles in my shoulders tight, as if I’m readying to resist some physical force , then by washing the glass harder.
+I try to solve the fear by first making muscles in my shoulders tight, as if I’m readying to resist some physical force; then, by washing the glass harder.

 Then guilt comes in because this is the last clean dish I have.
-I’ve let avoiding take me too far, to a mess of dishes.

 I magnify the guilt into sadness by picturing all the other unclean things in my life.
 Then I compare myself to the fantasy standard of a clean person, in order to make myself feel inferior.